1. What is the US “Big and Beautiful” Act?

 1. Capital market turmoil :

-The tax increase clause affects non-US investors, which may weaken foreign investors' confidence in US dollar assets and trigger capital to flow back to the US .
+The tax increase provisions affect non-US investors, which may weaken foreign confidence in US dollar assets and trigger capital outflows back to the US. .

-Demand for safe-haven assets such as gold and US bonds has increased (e.g. Shanghai gold futures have fluctuated) .
+Demand for safe-haven assets such as gold and US Treasuries is rising (e.g. Shanghai gold futures have already seen fluctuations) .

-The bill contains implicit provisions for additional steel and aluminum tariffs, which directly impacts exporters to the United States (such as China and the European Union). .
+The bill implicitly includes additional tariffs on steel and aluminum, which will directly impact countries exporting to the US (such as China and the EU). .

 3. Debt risk spillover :

-Damage to U.S. Treasury credit could push up global borrowing costs .
+Damage to the creditworthiness of U.S. Treasury bonds could push up global borrowing costs .

 1. Export manufacturing :

-Steel, aluminum, and electromechanical products face higher tariff barriers, and profits of exporting companies to the United States are under pressure .
+Steel, aluminum, and electromechanical products face higher tariff barriers, putting pressure on profits for companies exporting to the US .

 2. Financial Markets :

-Foreign investors may reduce their holdings of Chinese stocks (the bill increases the tax burden on overseas investments), and the inflow of foreign capital into Hong Kong and A-shares will slow down .
+Foreign investors may reduce their holdings of Chinese concept stocks (the bill increases the tax burden on overseas investment), and the inflow of foreign capital into Hong Kong and A-shares will slow down. .

 3. Energy and technology competition :

-US fossil energy subsidies weaken my country's new energy price advantage; technology war escalates with the injection of funds from the bill .
+US fossil fuel subsidies weaken my country's new energy price advantage; the technology war escalates with the injection of funds from the bill .

 1. Short-term countermeasures:

-Imposing retaliatory tariffs on US agricultural products, automobiles, etc. to balance trade losses (refer to the experience of the 2018 trade war) .
+Imposing retaliatory tariffs on US agricultural products, automobiles, etc. to offset trade losses (referring to the experience of the 2018 trade war) .

 2. Adjustment of the industrial chain: